 I'm a researcher-turned-freelance-science-writer based in Seattle, WA.
 I translate scientific research for the insatiably curious, write about research-backed solutions to real-world problems, and crack really terrible jokes.

-Communicating about science has renewed my passion for the field.
-I can finally "zoom out" and re-discover the many subjects outside my narrow specialty: ecology, evolution, mental health, vaccines, drug resistance, marine biology, parasites, sustainable biotech, and bugs.
+Communicating about science renewed my passion for the field.
+I relish every opportunity to "zoom out" and re-discover the many subjects outside my narrow specialty: ecology, evolution, mental health, vaccines, drug resistance, marine biology, parasites, sustainable biotech, and bugs.
 Best of all, I get to play a part in enhancing public science literacy, critical thinking, and a deeper understanding of the issues that plague us.

-I grew up on Zoobooks, Nat Geo, and the unapologetically detailed human anatomy textbooks my mom had in nursing school.
+I grew up on Zoobooks, Nat Geo, and the unapologetically detailed human anatomy textbooks my mom read for nursing school.
 I hope to leave my readers with that same perfect combination of wonder and unblushing curiosity.

-When I'm not glued to my laptop, I'm hiking with my husband, kayaking, gardening, playing and teaching piano, watching British TV dramas, or taking pictures of my Boston terrier and my son, Otto, who was born in April 2019.
-I am also a Science Communication Fellow at the Pacific Science Center, where I designed an activity that uses a jury-rigged Plinko board to show how herd immunity works.
+When I'm not glued to my laptop, I'm hiking with my husband, kayaking, gardening, playing and teaching piano, watching British TV dramas, or taking pictures of our Boston terrier and our son, Otto.